Impact

 Risk and Exploitability

 The CVSS score of 6.9 indicates moderate severity.
 EPSS is below 1%, suggesting the likelihood of exploitation is low at present.
-The vulnerability is not catalogued in CISA's KEV list.
-Attack access is unauthenticated, relying on a client‑side input vector – the search field – to deliver malicious template payloads that are processed server‑side.
-No zero‑day exploitation evidence is present, but exploit code is available in public exploit databases.
+The vulnerability is not catalogued in CISA’s KEV list.
+Attack access is unauthenticated, relying on a client‑side input vector – the search field – to deliver malicious template payloads that execute in the victim’s browser rather than on the server.
+Based on the description, it is inferred that the attacker only needs to craft a malicious URL and entice a victim to visit it; no credentials are needed.
+No evidence of zero‑day exploitation exists, but exploit code is available in public exploit databases.

 OpenCVE Enrichment